emarcoux23/pyro_maregags/README.md

 ### Recommended environment ###
 Anaconda distribution + spyder IDE available here: https://www.anaconda.com/products/individual

 Note: If graphical animations are not working, try changing the graphics backend.
 In spyder this option is found in the menu at python/Preferences/IPython console/Backend.
-Inline does not allow animations, it is best to use Automatic of OS X (for Mac).
+Inline does not allow animations, it is best to use Automatic (for Windows and Ubuntu) or OS X (for Mac).

 ### Clone repo and add to python path ###